EXPLORING IDENTITY - Five Ways to Uncover Your True Self

 Have you ever wondered what these four words mean?
 I have.
 And these are my thoughts.

-I struggle to find coherence.
-When I look deep within, I often find a deceitful heart.
-I have multiple desires—tight-knit family, healthy life, well-paying job, opportunity to do what I want, financial freedom, close community of friends—and some, as many of you might know, are inherently incompatible.
+It can be a struggle to find coherence.
+When I look deep within, I often see a deceitful heart.
+I have multiple desires—tight-knit family, healthy life, spiritual depth, well-paying job, career fulfilment, vocational expertise, financial freedom, close community of friends - and some deep desires, as many of you might imagine, are inherently incompatible.

 I often experience tension when a particular situation requires me to choose one desire to the exclusion of another.
 I have realized that going down this path of looking within makes me experience more burden than freedom.

-I’m now in my mid-forties; I recall looking back at my thirty-year-old self, thinking what an idiot I was and how I needed to mature emotionally.
+I’m now in my mid-forties; I recall looking back at my thirty-year-old self, It felt like my life then was filled with dark moments.
+I was more reactive.
+I was more insecure.
+I recalled thinking what an idiot I was and how I needed to mature emotionally.
 Funnily, I remembered looking back at my twenty-year-old self when I was in my thirties, convinced I needed to be more mature in my life choices.
-If I looked even further—myself at twenty, examining my teenage life—the desire for maturity already existed.
+If I looked even further back—myself at twenty, examining my teenage life—the desire for maturity already existed.
 Despite learning intentionally from my life experiences and striving to “be my true self,” the results were painfully consistent.

 Perhaps history has proven that looking inwardly, and listening to my heart, might not necessarily be the wisest or most robust way to mature into being.